dhis2/performance-tests-gatling/stats/README.md

 gstat <report_directory>
 ```

-* You must point to a report directory created by Gatling.
-Either a single report directory or a
-directory containing multiple report directories.
 * You must convert the binary `simulation.log` into a `simulation.csv`.
+* You must point to a report directory created by Gatling like
+`target/gatling/<simulation>_<timestamp>`.
+Either a single report directory or a directory
+containing multiple report directories.

 ### CSV Output Format